hamedmx/YAD-ILP-Tool/paper.md

    - Try Count (usually, it is set to the default value 5) is the number of endeavors that the tool performs to create and generate a general logical rule.

-- Negative Threshold (usually, it is set to a low amount e.g. the default value 5) is the percentage of the whole negative examples that every produced generic logical rule can produce negative examples equal or lower than the selected percentage, otherwise, the produced logical rule is useless and it is not considered as an output generic logical rule.<br/>
+- Negative Threshold (usually, it is set to a low amount e.g. the default value 5) is the percentage of the whole negative examples that every produced generic logical rule can produce negative examples equal or lower than the selected percentage, otherwise, the produced logical rule is useless and it is not considered as an output generic logical rule.

 Also, the use cases and functions of this tool are as follows (respectively in use):